tgnemecek/core-website/src/collections/pages/index.md

   - title: 6 Steps to Leading Your Life and Work
     description: >-
-      This book is a call to the quest, a practical guide that will help you become a real-life Hero at this painful and confusing crossroads in history.
+      This book is a call to the quest, a practical guide that will help you become a real-life Hero at this crossroads in history.
 "How?" you ask.

-      Leading Your Life and Work shows you how to use The Balancing Act’s step-by-step highly-effective, systemic, holistic change process so you can transform these “worst of times” (pandemic, economic collapse, ecological disasters, and social reckoning) into the “best of times”.
-That is, rather than be defeated by all the odds against you now, you will emerge on the other side of this global transition more powerful, clear, purpose-driven, and happier than you ever imagined.
+      Learn how to use The Balancing Act’s step-by-step systemic, holistic, highly-effective change process to transform these “worst of times” (pandemic, economic collapse, ecological disasters, and social reckoning) into the “best of times”.
+That is, rather than be defeated by all the odds against you, you will emerge on the other side of this difficult transition more powerful, clear, purpose-driven, and happier than you ever imagined.

-      So, I urge you to take heart, be courageous, and open this book today so you can immediately implement TBA’s 6-step COREvolutionary process.
-By deliberately changing yourself from the inside-out, you will take charge of your circumstances, assume complete responsibility for your own life and work, your ability to respond to crises will be magnified many times over…and you will create many positive ripple effects in your community, workplace, and the world.
+      So, I urge you to take heart, be courageous, and use this book to immediately implement TBA’s 6-step COREvolutionary process.
+By deliberately changing yourself from the inside-out, you will be able to take charge of your circumstances, assume complete responsibility so your ability to respond to crises will be magnified many times over…and you will also create many positive ripple effects in your community, workplace, and the world.
     image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1600964000/6_Steps_LYL_W_cover_yatpeq.jpg
     link: https://www.amazon.com/dp/B08JYC63Y6/ref=sr_1_3?dchild=1&keywords=6+steps+to+leading+your+life+and+work&qid=1600964053&s=books&sr=1-3
     subtitle: (from the Inside Out)